Headless API vs. Codegen

 Which scheme should you use?

-Here, we primarily want to enable non-developers (marketing, design, content editors) to build landing pages and other content without involving developers.
+Use the Headless API.
+We primarily want to enable non-developers (marketing, design, content editors) to build landing pages and other content without involving developers.

 Developers perform the initial integration of Plasmic into the codebase, and optionally register code components for non-developers to use.
 But after that, developers should be able to mostly step aside.
 In particular, developers don’t expect to heavily instrument the Plasmic components with logic/behavior—any such dynamic behavior is packaged in code components.